-- Improve tenant entitlements, including allowing pets in all properties and permitting tenants to make modifications without permission, provided they don't decrease the value of the property.
+- Improve tenant entitlements, including allowing pets in all properties and permitting tenants to make modifications provided they don't decrease the value of the property.

 29Australian Institute of Health and Welfare, “Housing Assistance in Australia 2017”, Australian Government, 13 July 2017.

 30Homelessness Australia, Fact Sheet, 2016

 32John Daley & Brendan Coates, “Housing affordability: Re-imagining the Australian Dream”, Grattan Institute, Report no. 2018-04, March 2018